microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 2. Read the instructions at the top of the notebook, and execute the cells as instructed.

-   >**Note**: Pay attention to the top of the notebook and check the version of tensorflow and keras libraries.
-Tensorflow version should be == 1.13.1 and Keras version should be == 2.3.1.
+   >**Note**: Pay attention to the top of the notebook and check the version of TensorFlow and Keras libraries.
+TensorFlow version should be == 1.13.1 and Keras version should be == 2.3.1.

 ### Task 2: Deploy the Keras model